 Flax seeds, fermented soy foods (like natto, tempeh and tamari sauce), sesame seeds, peaches and berries are all foods that contain beneficial phytoestrogens (source).
 In addition, herbs like red clover contain phytoestrogens called isoflavones, which could also be beneficial as a natural alternative to estrogen replacement.

-So, there you go!
+So, there you have it!
 Those are the 3 essential supplements for balancing women’s hormones.

 Now, if you’re wondering “do I really need all 3 of these supplements?” the answer is: not necessarily.